 The Future Land Use Map, Map LU-2, shall identify the future land use designations for all property within the City of Venice.
-The Future Land Use Map shall also identify the Neighborhood Boundaries and CHHA at a minimum.
+The Future Land Use Map/Map Series shall also identify the Neighborhood Boundaries and CHHA at a minimum.
+The Future Land Use Map Series reflects the Planning Horizon of 2017 through 2027.